aspect-build/rules_js/README.md

 # Bazel rules for JavaScript

-This ruleset is a high-performance alternative to the `build_bazel_rules_nodejs` Bazel module and accompanying npm packages hosted in https://github.com/bazelbuild/rules_nodejs.
+This ruleset is a high-performance and npm-compatible Bazel integration for JavaScript.

 -   Lazy: only fetches/installs npm packages needed for the requested build/test targets.
 -   Correct: works seamlessly with node.js module resolution.
 For example there are no pathMapping issues with TypeScript `rootDirs`.